 There has been a significant rise in the facilitation of online learning.
-It is estimated that 5.8 million students are enrolled in online courses, which represents a 263% increase over a There has been a significant rise in the facilitation of online learning.
 In recent years this has continued to exponentially grow particularly in light of global events such as the COVID-19 pandemic.
 Institutions increasingly acknowledge that online learning is crucial to their long-term strategy.
 Learned scholars highlight the need for quality to expand with the increase in online learning.
-Various endeavours and initiatives (1) (2) have been established to promote and encourage quality in online learning and provide guidance in the development and enhancement of online learning environments.
+Various endeavours and initiatives have been established to promote and encourage quality in online learning and provide guidance in the development and enhancement of online learning environments.

 Professional associations, such as the Australasian Society for Computers in Learning in Tertiary Education (ASCILITE) have a major role to play in regard to informing and assuring the quality of online learning environments in tertiary education.
 This has been a driver for ASCILITE undertaking the conceptualisation and development of the TELAS initiative.